duskvirkus/p5js-library-template/README.md

 ### Running Grunt

 You may need to install grunt globally by running `npm i -g grunt`.
 Besides that it should just work but you can add or change tasks in `Gruntfile.js`.

-## Continuous Integration with Travis CI

-### What is Travis CI?

-Travis is a continuous integration tool that links to a GitHub repository and runs tests on your repository in a contained environment.
-This allows for consistent automated testing which is much easier than manually testing each change yourself.

-### How to Setup Travis

-You'll need to create a Travis account the easiest way is to link you're GitHub account.
-Visit their [website](https://travis-ci.org/) and hit the sign up button.

-Once you've done there will be a plus sign on your dash board where you can `Add a Repository`.
-Click it and search for what you've named your repository.
-Hit the toggle and you'll then go back to your dashboard.
-The repository should be there now.
-You can click on `More options` and `trigger a build` to make sure everything is working.
-It will take a minute or two but you should see `Done.
-Your build exited with 0.` at the end.

-This is optional but it's a good idea to make tests required to commit to the master branch.
-To do this go to the settings page for your repository back on github.
-Then go to the branches section and hit add a rule.
-Type master into the bar at the top and check and check `Require status checks to pass before merging`, `continuous-integration/travis-ci`, and `Include administrators`.
-Then add the rule and from now on you'll have to make all your changes on a separate branch and then make a pull request to merge it into the master.

 ## Linting with ESLint